martinacaramaschi/ClassificationOfTitles/README.md

 ### 3. Training of the classifier
 Our classifier is a neural network called Multilayer Perceptron (MLP).
 It consists of an input, a hidden layer and an output.
 It utilises the supervised technique called backpropagation for training.
 Using as input the titles, represented as vector of real numbers, and their corresponding class, already known, we will train the classifier.
-To chech if the classifier performs good classifications we also test it.
-For this reason a part of right classification's examples are used to train the classifier and the rest to test it.
+To check if the classifier performs good classifications, I also test it.
+For this reason, a part of right classification's examples are used to train the classifier, and the rest to test it.

 ### 4. Classification
 The classifier is ready to classify a new title.